AUSTRALIA-WIDE LOW FLAT RATE $9.90

 Publisher's Status: Active

 Emma Milne is Associate Professor of Criminal Law and Criminal Justice at Durham University.
-Pamela Davies is a Professor in the Social Sciences Department of Northumbria University.
+Pamela Davies is Professor in the Social Sciences Department of Northumbria University.
 James Heydon is Assistant Professor of Criminology at the University of Nottingham.
 Kay Peggs is Professor of Criminology and Sociology at Kingston University.
-Tanya Wyatt is former Professor of Criminology at Northumbria University.
+Tanya Wyatt is a researcher at UN Office on Drugs and Crime.

 See Also